fp-cybrilla/fp-cybrilla.github.io/content/upcoming/roadmap.md

     consideration: [
       {
         short: "Mandate auth + first payment in one step",
-        detail: "A unified flow that lets investors authorise an autopay mandate and make the first payment in a single interaction — removing the current two-step process."
+        detail: "A unified flow that lets investors authorise an autopay mandate and make the first instalment payment in the same instance."
       },
       {
         short: "Ability to cancel mandates",